tushardd302/Memories/README.md

 Contributions are welcome!
 If you have suggestions, enhancements, or bug fixes, please feel free to submit pull requests or create issues in the repository.
 ## License
 This project is licensed under the MIT License.

+Note: This project is inspired by and based on the content from the [JavaScript Mastery YouTube course](https://www.youtube.com/watch?v=ngc9gnGgUdA&list=PL6QREj8te1P7VSwhrMf3D3Xt4V6_SRkhu).
+The original course material and guidance provided invaluable insights into building this Memories MERN Website.